cf-toolsuite/cf-butler/README.md

 ### Operations Manager

-These endpoints are only available when the `om.enabled` property is set to `true`. `om.apiHost`, `om.username` and `om.password` properties must also have been defined.
+These endpoints are only available when the `om.enabled` property is set to `true`, `om.apiHost` has been set to a valid URL, along with requisite credentials properties based on a supported token grant type.
 Mimics a reduced set of the [Operations Manager API](https://docs.pivotal.io/vmware-tanzucf/2-6/opsman-api/).

 ```
 GET /products/deployed